pmndrs/react-three-fiber/readme.md

     npm install react-three-fiber

-React-three-fiber is a small React renderer for THREE.
-By driving THREE as a render-target it's not only easier to build complex and scene graphs, but you can apply generic React-eco-system packages to it for state, animation, etc.
+React-three-fiber is a small React renderer for THREE-js.
+By driving THREE as a render-target it's not only easier to build complex scene graphs, but you can apply generic React-eco-system packages to it for state, animation, gestures, etc.

 ### Objects and attributes

 You can access the entirety of THREE's object catalogue as well as all of its properties.
-If you want to reach into nested attributes (for instance: mesh.rotation.x), just use dash-case.
+If you want to reach into nested attributes (for instance: `mesh.rotation.x`), just use dash-case (`rotation-x={...}`).

 ### Events